Updated by Carolyn Spencer Brown, Editor in Chief

-Originally built in 1996 for the now-defunct Delta Queen Steamboat Company, 436-passenger American Queen had been laid up since 2008, when its most recent owner went bust.
-But you just can't keep the world's largest steamboat down -- particularly since this classic form of transportation on the Mighty Mississippi and its tributaries has been missing in action for several years.
+Originally built in 1996 for the defunct Delta Queen Steamboat Company, 436-passenger American Queen had been laid up since 2008, when its most recent owner went bust.
+But you just can't keep the world's largest steamboat down, particularly since this classic form of transportation on the Mighty Mississippi and its tributaries has seen a rise in popularity of late.

-Hence, the boat's reemergence -- courtesy of its new owners, the American Queen Steamboat Company (formerly the Great American Steamboat Company) -- came as heartening news to everyone from history buffs to river aficionados longing for a return to days of old.
+Hence, the boat's reemergence -- courtesy of its current owners, the American Queen Steamboat Company (formerly the Great American Steamboat Company) -- came as heartening news to everyone, from history buffs to river aficionados longing for a return to days of old.

-Before relaunching in April 2012, American Queen received a $6.5 million sprucing to make the Victorian decor -- chandeliers, upholstery, polished wood -- pop.
-Cabins got new bedding and flat-screen TV's, and a top-deck dining venue (River Grill) was added.
+Before relaunching in April 2012, American Queen received a $6.5 million spruce-up to make the Victorian decor -- chandeliers, upholstery, polished wood -- pop.
+Cabins got new bedding and flat-screen TVs, and a top-deck bar/snack venue (River Grill) was added.
 Six decks swathed in swirly white gingerbread trim received a fresh coat of paint.
-A swarm of staffers, many mined from the boat's homeport of Memphis, Tennessee, was brought onboard and trained.
+A swarm of all-American staffers, many mined from the boat's homeport of Memphis, Tennessee, was brought onboard and trained.
 Famed Southern chef Regina Charboneau was recruited to oversee American Queen's cuisine, developing new recipes in the process.
 Management stayed busy during the brief few off-season months that American Queen was not sailing; in early 2013, the line continued to make upgrades, specifically improving the Front Porch buffet venue and the J.M.
 White dining room.

-River cruisers will note that tariffs are higher than for mainstream ocean cruises.
-Keep in mind that rates include a pre-cruise hotel stay; transfer to the boat; soft drinks, coffee and tea all day; beer and wine with dinner; a complimentary set of shore excursions; and use of bicycles during river port calls.
-The line also pays American wages and benefits to its crew.
+River cruisers will note that tariffs for this boat are higher than they are for mainstream ocean cruises.
+Keep in mind that rates on American Queen include a pre-cruise hotel stay; transfer to the boat; soft drinks, coffee and tea all day; beer and wine with dinner; a complimentary set of shore excursions; and use of bicycles during port calls.
+The line also pays American wages and offers benefits to its crew.

 American Queen Fellow Passengers

 American Queen passengers tend to be mature, and many have already experienced Mississippi River cruising in the past, as well as ocean cruises.
-Add in the fact that the boat is more lace-and-doily than neon-and-glitter and not geared in any way toward families, and the demographic becomes clear.
-(A few families do come onboard in the summer.)
-The boat accommodates passengers with mobility issues with an elevator and helpful staff, but getting on and off in port may still be tricky (see Public Rooms).While Americans are the predominant audience, line executives believe that European travelers who want a feel for true Americana will latch onto the vessel.
+Add in the fact that the boat is more lace-and-doily than neon-and-glitter and not geared in any way toward families, and its senior demographic becomes clear.
+This is a particularly good cruise option for passengers with disabilities as, unlike those on many European riverboats, elevators go to all key decks.

 American Queen Dress Code

-Casual, comfortable attire is encouraged for both onboard and off.
+Casual, comfortable attire is encouraged both onboard and ashore.
 Shorts and T-shirts are discouraged during dinner in the J.M.
 White Dining Room, and passengers generally comply.
 Many exhibit a laid-back elegance, with casual dresses and khakis prevalent in the evening.
 Comfortable walking shoes are a must for time off the boat and for merely strolling around the decks.
-At the Captain's Welcome and Farewell Receptions in the Mark Twain Gallery, blazers with collared shirts and nice dresses were common.
+At the Captain's Welcome and Farewell Receptions in the Mark Twain Gallery, blazers with collared shirts and nice dresses are common.